*SCROLL DOWN to view most recent cycle.

-Our third cycle is awarding grants to:
+Our third cycle awarded grants to:

-Facing History and Ourselves, Planned Parenthood Greater Texas and the Southern Poverty Law Center.
+Facing History and Ourselves, Planned Parenthood Greater Texas and the Southern Poverty Law Center

-On November 9, 2016, many of the 3000+ members of the Facebook Group What Would Virginia Woolf Do?, founded by Nina Lorez Collins, gathered online in shock and despair in the wake of the results of the presidential election.
+On November 9, 2016, many of the (then) 3000+ members of the Facebook Group What Would Virginia Woolf Do?, founded by Nina Lorez Collins, gathered online in shock and despair in the wake of the results of the presidential election.

 Outrage and a desire to act soon followed, and Jenny Douglas posted an idea: what would it be like, as a collective, to regularly direct funds to non-profits under siege?

 A planning committee came together to craft a mission, create a giving strategy, secure a web platform, and decide on a name for ourselves.
 Woolf PAC was born.

 Membership is now open to any woman across the country with $25 a month to spare, and the urgent desire to build a formidable bloc dedicated to protecting our at-risk American ideals.